5gir-docs

 select m.id, m.groupinstance, m.measurementtype, m.participant, m.study, m.source, m.valtype, t.textval, m.valinteger, m.valreal, m.time, m.measurementgroup, m.trial

-from measurement as m full join textvalue as t on m.id = t.measurement
+from measurement as m left join textvalue as t on m.id = t.measurement

 where m.study = 0 and m.measurementgroup = 1 and m.time >= '2025-10-26 00:00:00.000' and m.time < '2025-10-26 00:10:00.000'